-Fixing this is probably easy.
+This can be fixed, but it may not be that easy depending on the burner that you are using.
 The first step would be to make sure that your burner has the latest firmware installed; The firmware page collects and tracks firmwares of various burners, check them out.
 Make sure you read the instructions on that page before you proceed, your burner could stop working if the upgrade fails.

-If you can’t find an upgrade for your burner or the upgrade did not help in your special case you can do the following to speed up the process:
+If you can't find an upgrade for your burner or the upgrade did not help in your special case, you can do the following to speed up the process:

 - Make sure that your burner is connected correctly to your system, if it is possible make him secondary master.